codaamok/Get-CMUnusedSources/README.md

 - `3` = `[FileSystemAccessState]::ERROR_PATH_NOT_FOUND`
 - `5` = `[FileSystemAccessState]::ERROR_ACCESS_DENIED`
 - `740` = `[FileSystemAccessState]::ERROR_ELEVATION_REQUIRED`

+Below is an example of how to generate the result into XML and import it in to a different variable.
+From there you can do any filter you wish using `.Where()` or `Where-Object { .. }`.

 ```powershell
 PS C:\> $result = .\Get-CMUnusedSources.ps1 -SourcesLocation "\\fileserver\Applications$" -SiteServer "server.contoso.com" -Applications -ExportCMContentObjects